gicodes/portfolio/README.md

 ## Render Structure

 - The absolute responsiveness of this app's UI depends on how the components are rendered.
-- Applying create-react-app default, App.js is rendered inside the *index.js* file like so;
+- Applying create-react-app's default, App.js is rendered inside the *index.js* file like so;

   import App from './App';